 In the Speaking skills area of the Skills section there are some great ideas that at first glance you might not consider including in a Business English lesson but, when you look a little more closely, actually work really well.

 Business learners are no different from other learners in that they have issues to do with pronunciation.
 Have you looked in the Pronunciation skills section to see whether there is anything you can use to help your students with problematic pronunciation?
 And why not use the excellent Interactive phonemic chart to help improve your students’ pronunciation?

 Another place well worth dipping into is the extensive Vocabulary section.
 Within the vocabulary area there are some lessons that immediately strike me as being relevant and useful for Business English classes.
 For example, the lessons on money.
 Using one of these in conjunction with one of the news lessons that focuses on charity, shopping or other aspects of finance is quite a nice idea.
-If you want to teach American vocabulary rather than British, then there's a lesson on the same topic here.
 Another lesson in the vocabulary section that I have used in the past with Business students is this one on jobs.

 Another place where you might want to take a quick look to see if there is anything is the Exams section.
 Within the Cambridge ESOL exams section there are tips and some sample materials for the BEC (Business English Certificate) and BULATS (Business Language Testing Service) exams.
 Even if your students aren't going to be taking one of these exams, there still may well be some ideas you can use, or some advice that would be pertinent to them.

 Materials for the teacher

 Onestopenglish is not simply about materials that can be used straight away in the classroom, it also contains articles aimed at helping teachers with their own professional development.
 So, in the Business and ESP section there are a few articles on Business teaching approaches.